 I come from a family of all girls, and while we were all college athletes and not afraid to get dirty, we were all quite girly too.
 So while I always try to look put-together, and I do enjoy getting dressed up every now and then, I’ve never been one to enjoy spending mass amounts of time or energy painting my nails, doing my hair or make-up, wearing cutesy clothing and accessories, or shopping for these items.

-I take 5-minute showers, let my hair air-dry (which only takes about 10 minutes because it’s short), apply my favorite facial cream, lip gloss, and mascara, and wear one of my 7 identical t-shirts almost every day (seriously, I even wore one of those t-shirts for my website photo-shoot!)
+I take 5-minute showers, let my hair air-dry (which only takes about 10 minutes because it’s short), apply a little bronzer and mascara, and wear a handful of my mix-and-match pieces of clothing every day.

-I get my hair cut by my cousin every 6-8 weeks, and once-in-a-while I’ll get it highlighted.
-I’ve never had a manicure or pedicure, I’ve never had a facial, I’ve never had a massage, I’m way too claustrophobic for tanning booths, my make-up drawer is almost empty, I wear the same 2-3 pairs of earrings all the time, I hate shopping, and I don’t wear something unless it’s really comfortable (or unless it’s a really special occasion).
+I get my hair cut every 4 weeks like clockwork and I do it basically the same way every day (here’s a video of how I style it).
+I’ve never had a manicure or pedicure, I’ve never had a facial, I’ve never had a massage, I’m way too claustrophobic for tanning booths, I wear the same 2 pairs of earrings all the time, I hate shopping, and I usually won’t wear something unless it’s really comfortable.

-We like doing house projects, soaking in the peace and quiet, having adult conversations, and sipping smoothies after Nora finally goes to bed at night, and we like doing things with our family and friends (most of which have kids the same age as Nora).
+We like doing house projects, soaking in the peace and quiet, having adult conversations, and eating brownie sundaes after the kids go to bed at night.

 Cooking 100% from scratch.

 If you’ve ever made any of my recipes, I hope you were pleasantly surprised by how good the foods taste, how easy they were to prepare, and how little time you had to spend in the kitchen to prepare them.